ssalloum/SDSC-Spark4/README.md

 # SDSC-Spark4
-Workshop at SDSC: Distributed Machine Learning with Apache Spark
+**Distributed Machine Learning with Apache Spark** This is the 4th Workshop on Apache Spark at Singapore Data Science Consortium (SDSC).